Binary operations

 let interp_exp exp = match exp with (* some cases elided... *) | Lst [Sym "+"; e1; e2] -> ( match (interp_exp e1, interp_exp e2) with | Number n1, Number n2 -> Number (n1 + n2) | _ -> raise (BadExpression exp) ) | Lst [Sym "-"; e1; e2] -> ( match (interp_exp e1, interp_exp e2) with | Number n1, Number n2 -> Number (n1 - n2) | _ -> raise (BadExpression exp) ) | Lst [Sym "="; e1; e2] -> Boolean (interp_exp e1 = interp_exp e2) | Lst [Sym "<"; e1; e2] -> ( match (interp_exp e1, interp_exp e2) with | Number n1, Number n2 -> Boolean (n1 < n2) | _ -> raise (BadExpression exp) )

-Notice that this code enforces type-correctness: +
+Notice that this code enforces type-correctness: + and < will only

 work on numbers.
 Just as we've seen with unary operations and